dgisolfi/pycal/README.md

 #### 2.3.1 Comments

-WIthin pycal there are two forms of comments, both inherited from its parent languages.
+WIthin Pycal there are two forms of comments, both inherited from its parent languages.

 **Single-line Comments** can be done using simmilar syntax as python for example: